Molecular Geometry vs. Electron Geometry: Understanding the Shapes of Molecules

 -

-Molecular Geometry: However, only two atoms are bonded to the central oxygen atom.
+Molecular Geometry: Still, only two atoms are bonded to the central oxygen atom.
 The presence of two lone pairs causes a bending of the molecule.
-Therefore, the molecular geometry is bent or V-shaped.
+Which means, the molecular geometry is bent or V-shaped.

 Significance of Molecular Geometry and Electron Geometry